 The executive summary highlights essential information and guidance in the Mathematics Framework and is intended to introduce the reader to the wealth of information and support for teachers, administrators, and parents/guardians it provides.

-Contact the CDE Press at 1-800-995-4099 or go to the 2016 CDE Educational Resources Catalog to order copies of the executive summary.
+Contact the CDE Press at 1-800-995-4099 or go to the CDE Press Educational Resources Online Ordering to order copies of the executive summary.

 - Making Meaning of the California Mathematics and ELA/ELD Frameworks – Helpful Tools for Every Audience (DOC)